Sagittarius: Expansion, Truth, and Higher Meaning

 9th House / Mutable Fire / Yang Expression / Ruled by Jupiter

 Sagittarius is the mystic and philosopher of the zodiac wheel— the seeker of truth who wishes to understand the ways of the Universe.
-Sagittarius and the 9th house represent a moment of broad-reaching expansion that is associated with travel— physically and philosophically.
-There’s a deep yearning to be immersed in different cultures, customs, and schools of thought as a way to widen their perspective and grow beyond the familiar.
+Sagittarius and the 9th house represent a moment of broad-reaching expansion that is associated with travel— physically and intellectually.
+Deep down, Sagittarius yearns to be immersed in different cultures, customs, and schools of thought as a way to widen their perspective and grow beyond the familiar.

-Associated with the fire element, Sagittarius has an innate feeling of passion and purpose, as if they have a special mission to complete.
-This feeling of specialness is tied to their knowledge and worldview— they often feel that their gift lies in their insight.
-While they may be very wise, they could also think they know more than they actually do.
+Associated with the fire element, Sagittarius has an innate feeling of passion and purpose, as if they’ve been assigned a special mission to complete.
+This feeling of specialness is tied to their knowledge and worldview— often, they’ll feel that their gift lies in their insight.
+While Sagittarius may indeed be very wise, they could also think they know more than they actually do.

 Following Scorpio: From the Underworld to the Archer

-To begin understanding Sagittarius, we have to look back to Scorpio— the archetype that precedes it.
-All of the archetypes build off of each other in a progression of energy, and Sagittarius is directly affected by what transpired before it.
+To begin understanding Sagittarius, we need to look back to Scorpio— the archetype that precedes it.
+All of the 12 zodiac signs build off of each other in a progression of energy, and Sagittarius is directly affected by what transpired before it.

 In Scorpio, we take an intense plunge into the shadowy depths of our psyche and personal underworld.
 It’s where we come into contact with our hidden desires, underlying motivations, and test our capacity to trust and be trusted.
 Usually in Scorpio, there’s a period of darkness— a dark night of the soul— where we are confronted by our biggest fears and must choose a path of evolution— lest we remain in stagnancy.
-Scorpio’s core intention is to undergo a deep transformation and rise like the phoenix into a more powerful and actualized version of ourselves.
+Scorpio’s core intention is to undergo this kind of deep transformation, becoming a more powerful and actualized version of ourselves.

 As Scorpio passes through this drastic process, their outlook on life is forever changed.
 They simply cannot experience the intensity of death and rebirth without having a way to explain it.
-They’ll inevitably seek out philosophies or theories to help them make sense their experiences.
-Especially if they’ve survived through pain or hardship, there will be a need for something greater to derive faith and resiliency from.
+They’ll inevitably seek out philosophies or theories to help them make sense their experiences and drive faith and resiliency from.
 This is where the Sagittarian archer comes in— pointing their arrow towards a higher truth and universal way of understanding.

 Sagittarius takes Scorpio’s experiences and turns them into a lens through which they view the world.
 Whether that lens is crystal clear, rose-tinted, or clouded by illusion, it becomes the filter through which they perceive and give meaning.
-Sagittarius will form beliefs, convictions, and philosophies around what Scorpio has lived through— shaping their truth in the process.
-That truth can emerge as raw honesty, visionary faith, or as prejudice, bias, and moral superiority.
+The resulting point of view can range from raw honesty and visionary inspiration, or as bias and moral superiority.
 It all depends on how Sagittarius chooses to look at it.

 Freedom and Restlessness

 Once Sagittarius has survived the test of Scorpio’s transformation, it’s not enough to simply exist— they feel a deep compulsion to move, seek, and discover what lies beyond the edge of their current reality.
 Sagittarius acutely feels that there is a big world beyond the horizon waiting to be discovered.
-It's not the destination that they crave, but the freedom of motion itself— the hunger to feel alive and untethered.
+It's not the destination that they crave, but the freedom of motion itself.
+Sagittarius thrives on the feeling of being alive and untethered.

 This can manifest physically, intellectually, or otherwise.
-Whether Sagittarius travels to a far-off land, dives into a new study, or has a wild time partying, they’re always chasing a feeling of aliveness, spontaneity, or meaning.
+Whether Sagittarius travels to a far-off land, dives into a new study, or has a wild time partying, their natural expression is geared toward movement and spontaneity.
 It’s not uncommon for someone with strong Sagittarius energy to have many stamps in their passport, a well-stocked library, or simply a free-spirited outlook on life.

-Despite how exciting Sagittarius’s adventure sounds, there’s a fine line between freedom and escape.
-If Sagittarius doesn’t know what they’re truly seeking, their journey can become scattered— driven more by the need to leave than a vision of where they’re going.
+Yet despite how exciting Sagittarius’s adventure sounds, there’s a fine line between freedom and restless escape.
+If Sagittarius doesn’t know what they’re truly seeking— or can’t allow themselves to be at peace once they find it— their journey can become scattered, driven more by the need to leave than a vision of where they’re going.

 The Drifter, or an Arrow Without a Target

 The risk of Sagittarius' quest for expansion is that it can go too far— spiraling into perpetual restlessness and a nagging discontent that keeps them from ever feeling truly present.
-They might feel easily bored, anxious, or confined if they have to stay in the same place for too long, suffering from a “grass is greener” complex that convinces them things are better somewhere— anywhere— far away from where they currently are.
-Even in their studies or relationships, Sagittarius might be tempted to quickly burn through each one and move on to the next— never quite being content with what is.
+They might easily feel bored or confined if they stay in the same place for too long— suffering from a “grass is greener” complex that convinces them things are better somewhere, anywhere, far away from where they currently are.
+Even in their hobbies or in their relationships, Sagittarius might be tempted to quickly burn through each one and move on to the next— never quite being content with what is.

-It’s important to remember that not all who wander are lost.
-For some, this is simply their design and the path they’re meant to take.
-We will never know if— on the soul level— having a lifetime of drifting or exploration is exactly the medicine that someone needs to balance out the events of their previous lifetime.
+While the pitfalls of this kind of lifestyle are obvious, it’s important to remember the common saying that “not all who wander are lost.”
+For some, being a drifter is simply their design and the path they’re meant to take.
+We’ll never know if— on the soul level— having a lifetime of seemingly aimless exploration is exactly the medicine that their soul needs to balance out the events of their previous lifetime.
 We cannot know, and it’s not for us to judge.
 These people could be also be seen as the mystics who are breaking away from the normal conventions of society, inspiring freedom and nonconformity in others just by living their truth.

 When “Truth” turns into Dogma

-Not all expressions of Sagittarian energy are so free— in fact, some can be rigid, controlling, and judgmental.
-Sagittarius can become so attached to their version of the truth that anyone with a different perspective is seen as a threat.
-They may be highly opinionated, hold strong convictions about “right and wrong”, and impose their worldview on others, thinking they hold the moral or intellectual high ground.
+Not all expressions of Sagittarian energy are so free— their shadow side can be riddled with self-righteousness and judgmentalism.
+This happens when Sagittarius becomes too attached to their version of the truth and begins to think that anyone with a different perspective is wrong.
+In this state, Sagittarius could be highly opinionated and impose their worldview on others, thinking they hold the moral or intellectual high ground.

-The same power dynamic can be seen in hidden within everyday unsolicited advice.
-The person giving the advice may have good intentions, but they place themselves in a position of superiority as “the knower,” making many assumptions about the other person— and what would be “best” for them— in the process.
-This is a trap that Sagittarius must watch out for.
+The same dynamic can be seen within everyday unsolicited advice.
+Usually when someone gives unsolicited advice, they have good intentions, but unconsciously they are placing themselves in a position of superiority as “the one who knows.”
+It’s as if they know what’s “best” for the other person, making many assumptions in the process.
+This is a potential shadow behavior that Sagittarius must watch out for.

 Alienation

-On the other end of the spectrum, it’s possible for Sagittarius to become the target of someone else’s dogma.
-Their unique worldview or open-minded lifestyle might clash with the cultural norms of their community, leading to alienation from their family, country, or culture.
-When this happens, they could feel deeply lonely and isolated, and continue to migrate and roam in their search for belonging.
+On the other end of the spectrum, it’s possible for Sagittarius to become the target of someone else’s dogma and harsh judgments.
+If Sagittarius is embracing a unique worldview or open-minded lifestyle, they might clash with the cultural norms of their community— leading to alienation from their family, country, or culture.
+The result is a deep feeling of loneliness and isolation— which often pushes Sagittarius to wander in search of belonging.
+If alienation and isolation persist long term, Sagittarius could begin to feel like they’re “wrong” simply for being themselves.

-Those with strong Sagittarius or 9th house energy will be exploring this theme of alienation in some way.
-Whether they are the black sheep in the family, an expat living in a foreign country, or just feel like they vibrate on a different frequency than those around them, the isolating feeling of being an outsider may be inevitable.
+It’s common for those with strong Sagittarius or 9th house energy to deal with the theme of alienation in some way.
+Whether they are the black sheep in their family, an immigrant in a foreign country, or just feel like they vibrate on a different frequency than those around them, the isolating feeling of being an outsider may be inevitable.

 Opposite Gemini: the Call to be More Curious

 Gemini thrives on details, wanting to break things down, study the parts, and arrive at conclusions through direct inquiry.
-Their method is pragmatic, inquisitive, and deeply engaged with the world around them.
-This contrasts with Sagittarius’s thirst for the bigger picture and blind faith in far-reaching ideas.
-Sometimes in their desire to understand the ways of the Universe, Sagittarius will overlook the details that Gemini is so interested in.
+Their method is inquisitive and deeply engaged with the world around them.
+This contrasts with Sagittarius’s tendency to have blind faith in far-reaching ideas that really don’t have any proof or hard evidence.
+Sometimes in their desire to understand the ways of the Universe, Sagittarius will overlook the details right in front of them that Gemini is so interested in.

 Square Virgo: Purifying the Beliefs